Palliative Care Provider (MD, PA, and NP) Onboarding Curriculum

 Relief of Suffering Across the Disease Trajectory

-Interventions to reduce suffering along the disease trajectory for people living with congestive heart failure (CHF) and their families.
+Online course with interventions to reduce suffering along the disease trajectory for people living with congestive heart failure (CHF), and their families.

 Managing Gaps in Care: Discipline-Specific Approaches